diegoam84/Diego-Mayorga-Portfolio-Projects/README.md

 # Diego Mayorga Data Analyst Portfolio

-This Repository holds all of the code, visualizations and queries from my Portfolio Projects.
-The projects and descriptions are as follows:
+This repository contains the code, visualizations, and queries from my portfolio projects.
+Below, you'll find a list of projects along with their descriptions:

 ## 1. Stock Market Data Visualization
 ●	Used Python and BeautifulSoup to web scrape and extract revenue data of different publicly traded companies.